DavidBevi/compiled-ahk-with-internal-userdata-storage/README.md

 > - It spawns a GUI that displays and lets you increase the byte value of 2 internal variables.
 The 2 buttons act on one value each, then they trigger the "Save and reload" routine explained in `v3`.
 >
 > ### `v1_(veryold)_make_child_with_edits.exe`
 > - It spawns a GUI that displays a variable and a button.
 If you click the button the exe spawns a child exe where the value of the variable is changed.
-The child should do the same, but the code is broken :-P
+The child should do the same, but the code is broken :stuck_out_tongue_closed_eyes:

 ### Misc
 For now I only found a way to do it by reading/writing the value as raw/binary, which is cumbersome.
 I hope to find a better solution.